vivliostyle/vivliostyle.js/packages/viewer/README.md

-# Vivliostyle UI
+# Vivliostyle Viewer

-Vivliostyle UI is a UI component used with [Vivliostyle.js (core engine)](https://github.com/vivliostyle/vivliostyle.js) to make Vivliostyle Viewer, a Web application for HTML+CSS typesetting and rich paged viewing with EPUB/Web publications support.
+Vivliostyle Viewer is a UI component used with [Vivliostyle Core](https://github.com/vivliostyle/vivliostyle/tree/master/packages/core) to make Vivliostyle Viewer, a Web application for HTML+CSS typesetting and rich paged viewing with EPUB/Web publications support.

 ## Try Vivliostyle Viewer